-SVG files also benefit in the file size department as they tend to be significantly smaller compared to more traditional file types.
-Smaller file size images tends to translates to faster performance for your website visitors which can result in positive gains.
+SVG files also benefit the file size department as they tend to be significantly smaller compared to more traditional file types.
+Smaller file size images tend to translate to faster performance for your website visitors which can result in positive gains.

-To enable SVG support we’re going to use a plugin which should cover your needs as well as give you various options to help improve security.
+To enable SVG support we’re going to use a plugin that should cover your needs as well as give you various options to help improve security.

-The first step is to select a SVG plugin and install it within your WordPress admin area.
+The first step is to select an SVG plugin and install it within your WordPress admin area.
 For this, we recommend SVG Support (which we actually use on this website).

 You can search for SVG within the WordPress Admin area -> Plugins -> Add New and click on the Install & Activate buttons to get started.